 , the experience of studying overseas has helped expand his view of global business and cultures.

 A native of Santo Domingo in the Dominican Republic, Saldana moved to Lowell when he was 10.
 He spoke no English when he arrived, but learned fast, moving into mainstream classes within eight months.
 He enrolled at Greater Lowell Technical High School because he wanted to learn to fix cars.
 However, after realizing the smell of motor oil made him sick, he switched to the office technology program and found his passion.
 He went on to Middlesex Community College, earning an associate’s degree in business administration.

 Originally, Saldana wanted to go to college in Boston, but UMass Lowell made sense for him financially.
 The decision has worked out better than he expected.

 “I love it here.
 There are amazing opportunities,” he says.
 “Why would I want to go anywhere else?”

 In October 2012, he was in the spotlight as one of two students chosen to ask a question at the nationally televised U.S. Senate debate

 held at the Tsongas Center.
 The experience was thrilling, but nerve-wracking, he says.

 “This University gave me the opportunity to be on a national stage,” he says.
 “It was intense.”

-He is scheduled to finish his degree in the fall of 2013 and is considering a career that would combine his business and leadership skills with his desire to serve the community.
+He is considering a career that would combine his business and leadership skills with his desire to serve the community.
 As the first person in his family to attend college, he feels the weight of responsibility to succeed.

 “My family is counting on me,” he says.